Herblingen railway station

 Herblingen railway station is a railway station in the Swiss canton of Schaffhausen and in the former village of Herblingen, which is today part of the city of Schaffhausen.
 Although the station is in Switzerland, it is located on the Deutsche Bahn's High Rhine railway line that links Basel to Singen.

-The station infrastructure has been improved for the opening of LIPO Park Schaffhausen right next to it in 2017.
+The station infrastructure has been improved for the opening of FCS Arena Schaffhausen right next to it in 2017.